BlueMap-Minecraft/BlueMapWiki/wiki/customization/ResourcePacks.md

 alphabetical order, so a resource-pack called `zzzresources.zip` will override `aaaresources.zip`.<br>
 This means you can reorder them by renaming them e.g. `01_some_pack.zip`, `02_some_extension_pack.zip`...

 Make sure the resource-pack is for the correct minecraft-version.
-Otherwise it might not be loaded correctly.<br>
+Otherwise, it might not be loaded correctly.<br>
 There might be warnings in the console if you are using resource-packs that have some unexpected formatting.
 A warning mostly results in a single (block-)model not loaded correctly, so all the other resources from that resource-pack are still being loaded.